 Resilience, Posttraumatic Growth, and Posttraumatic Change

-While the pain of victimisation may never fully subside, many survivors find ways to move forward with their lives, navigating and negotiating their way through adversity—this is the process of (Ungar, 2004).
-Some survivors identify that doing this work also contributes to (PTG).
+While the pain of victimisation may never fully subside, many survivors find ways to move forward with their lives, navigating and negotiating their way through adversity—this is the process of resilience (Ungar, 2004).
+Some survivors identify that doing this work also contributes to posttraumatic growth (PTG).
 Tedeschi and Calhoun (1996) found that trauma survivors commonly report growth in five domains: new possibilities, relating to others, personal strength, spiritual change, and appreciation of life.
-Growth-related language provides an optimistic framework for some survivors, while others resist the idea of PTG. is a broader concept that incorporates posttraumatic stress and PTG responses to violence, but also creates room to consider how survivors experience changes that are hard to frame as negative or positive, or paradoxes such as a survivor feeling proud of their advocacy work and while finding it humiliating at the same time (Roebuck et al., 2022).
+Growth-related language provides an optimistic framework for some survivors, while others resist the idea of PTG.
+Posttraumatic change is a broader concept that incorporates posttraumatic stress and PTG responses to violence, but also creates room to consider how survivors experience changes that are hard to frame as negative or positive, or paradoxes such as a survivor feeling proud of their advocacy work and while finding it humiliating at the same time (Roebuck et al., 2022).

 Survivor Reactions to Services

 “When people ask what the worst thing was to ever happen to me, I don’t say the sexual abuse or rape.
 I say it was the trial.” – Female survivor of childhood sexual assault (Roebuck et al., 2020a, p.
 15).